code-review-checklists/java-concurrency/README.md

 comments justifying such error-prone code and warning the developers that the code should be modified and reviewed with double attention: see [NB.3](#non-blocking-warning).

+There is an inspection "Field accessed in both synchronized and unsynchronized contexts" in IntelliJ IDEA which helps to find classes with unbalanced synchronization.

 <a name="justify-volatile"></a>
 [#](#justify-volatile) Dc.9.
 Regarding every field with a `volatile` modifier: **does it really need to be `volatile`**?
 Does the Javadoc comment for the field explain why the semantics of `volatile`